Roadworks in the Chichester, Bognor Regis and Midhurst areas: These roads are set to be closed this week

 Lyminster Road Roundabout, Littlehampton: Widening of the A259 between Highdown Drive and Horsham Road, and between Station Road Angmering and the A280 in Rustington.Works under lane narrowing with speed restriction, intermittent light use dates to be agreed, night closures tba.
 Road Closure.
 West Sussex Highways – August 8 to May 9

-Highstead Lane, Lodsworth: Carriageway Pothole Repairs.
+Vicarage Lane, Lodsworth: New connection.
 Road Closure.
-West Sussex Highways – June 23 to June 23

-Vicarage Lane, Lodsworth: Excavate trench in carriageway for new connection.
-Road Closure.
 Scottish& Southern Electricity Networks – June 28 to June 29

-Whites Green Road, Lurgashall: Repair leak on comm pipe.
+Blind Lane, Lurgashall: Carriageway Pothole Repairs.
 Road Closure.
-Southern Water – June 22 to June 23

-Rackham Street, Parham: Carriageway Patching.
+West Sussex Highways – July 2 to July 2

+High Hamstead Lane, Lurgashall: Repair edge erosion.
 Road Closure.
-West Sussex Highways – June 23 to June 23
+West Sussex Highways – July 2 to July 2

-Long Furlong, Patching: Carriageway Pothole Repairs.
+Cotchet Lane, Lurgashall: Carriageway Pothole Repairs.
 Road Closure.
+West Sussex Highways – July 5 to July 5

+Jobsons Lane, Lurgashall: Carriageway Pothole Repairs.
+Road Closure.
+West Sussex Highways – July 5 to July 5

-West Sussex Highways – June 23 to June 24
+Ancton Lane, Middleton-On-Sea: Carriageway Pothole Repairs.
+Road Closure.
+West Sussex Highways – July 1 to July 1

 Bartons Lane To Angel Street, Petworth: Rebuilding, renovation, foundation work along a section of wall.
 Road Closure.
 Traditional Stone – February 1 to September 30